Chondroblastic osteosarcoma

 Perineural invasion

-Lymphovascular invasion means that cancer cells were seen inside a blood vessel or lymphatic vessel.
-Blood vessels are long thin tubes that carry blood around the body.
-Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
-The lymphatic vessels connect with small immune organs called lymph nodes that are found throughout the body.
-Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the lungs.
-If lymphovascular invasion is seen, it will be included in your report.
-However, it is rare for lymphovascular invasion to be found in chondroblastic osteosarcoma.
+Lymphovascular invasion (also known as angiolymphatic invasion) occurs when cancer cells invade a blood vessel or lymphatic channel.
+Blood vessels, thin tubes that carry blood throughout the body, contrast with lymphatic channels, which carry a fluid called lymph instead of blood.
+These lymphatic channels connect to small immune organs known as lymph nodes, scattered throughout the body.
+Lymphovascular invasion is important because it enables cancer cells to spread to other body parts, including lymph nodes or the lungs, via the blood or lymphatic vessels.
+While it is rare for lymphovascular invasion to be found in chondroblastic osteosarcoma, pathologists always look for it and report it if it is found.

 Lymphovascular invasion